awsdocs/amazon-connect-admin-guide/doc_source/what-is-a-contact-attribute.md

 | firstname  | Jane  |
 | lastname  | Doe  |

-The advantage of contact attributes is that they enable you to store temporary information about the contact so you can use it in the contact flow\.
+The advantage of contact attributes is that they enable you to store temporary information about the contact so you can use it in the flow\.

 For example, in your welcome messages, you can say their name or thank them for being a member\.
-To do this, you need a way of retrieving data about that specific customer and using it in a contact flow\.
+To do this, you need a way of retrieving data about that specific customer and using it in a flow\.

 ## Common use cases<a name="contact-attribute-scenarios"></a>